nextbreakpoint/common/README.md

 # Try 2.0.0

 Try implements a monad for handling checked and unchecked exceptions.
 If you are familiar with Stream and Optional classes in Java 8, you will find Try very useful.

-Version 2.x introduces lazy execution which means that callable is called only when invoking a terminal operation.
+Version 2.x introduces lazy execution which means that a callable is called only when invoking a terminal operation.
-The terminal operations are represented by all not static methods which not return a subclass of Try.
+Terminal operations are represented by all not static methods which not return a subclass of Try.

 The interesting consequence of this behaviour is that a callable might be executed multiple times.
 It is possible to store an instance of Try and reuse it many times to perform the same operations.